How a reboarding process creates a great experience for your returning employee.

 If you have a digital pre- and onboarding process, consider letting the returning employee re-take different tests and learning modules that they discovered during the pre- and onboarding process for the benefit of both the company, your team, and the employee.
 Consider letting the returning employee choose himself/herself which modules he/she feels most urgent and necessary to re-discover, thus, ensuring a better and more smooth start for everyone.

 Co-operate with experts

-Furthermore, a reboarding process is a great opportunity for employees who have been in the company for a longer period of time and might feel that they are not up-to-date with the latest strategy, programs etc. Then, reboarding can be utilised to re-engage your long-term employees and make them feel as relevant and up-to-date in the workplace as the new employees do.
-Furthermore, it can be utilised if an employee moves to a different department within the company or a different position, e.g. to a management position; thereby, a reboarding process can be utilised to e.g. brief about expectations and policies for the manager role and share the methods which upper management utilises to measure managerial success.
+Furthermore, a reboarding process is a great opportunity for employees who have been in the company for a longer period of time and might feel that they are not up-to-date with the latest strategy, programs, etc. Then, reboarding can be utilized to re-engage your long-term employees and make them feel relevant and up-to-date in the workplace as the new employees do.
+Furthermore, it can be utilized if an employee moves to a different department within the company or a different position, e.g. to a management position; thereby, a reboarding process can be utilized to e.g. brief about expectations and policies for the manager role and share the methods which upper management utilizes to measure managerial success.

 We hope that the tips mentioned above will help you to ensure a successful reboarding experience where your returning employee is re-integrated and keeps being motivated to work at your company.